Tuesday, May 20, 2008

 The Dee below Balmoral adopts a winding and slow moving course until it reaches Ballater, where it once more increases in tempo.

-Photograph was made with Hasselblad 501C, 50mm Carl Zeiss Plannar lens and red filter.
+The Photograph was made with Hasselblad 501C, 50mm Carl Zeiss Plannar lens and red filter.
 The film is Ilford FP4 125 rated at 80, developed with Rodinal.
 Printed in Ilford paper with Ansco 130 developer.

 WELCOME DEATH